MicrosoftEdge/WebView2Feedback/specs/Extensions.md

 # Description
 Enable extension services in WebView2.
-Then end developer can `AddBrowserExtension` from folder path, `GetBrowserExtension` to get list of extensions installed.
+Then end developer can `AddBrowserExtension` from folder path, `GetBrowserExtensions` to get list of extensions installed.
 Once an extension is installed, developers can use `ICoreWebView2BrowserExtension` to get id, name of this extension.
 And also remove or enable/disable this extension.